On the Banks of the Wabash, Far Away: Release

 One example attesting to the widespread popularity of Dresser's song occurred in June 1900, when the lighting failed at the Coney Island arena during a prize fight between Terry McGovern and Tommy White.
 The announcer calmed the panicking crowd of 5,000 by whistling the tune of "On the Banks of the Wabash" and the crowd began to sing along in the dark until the lighting was repaired.

 By the end of 1898 Dresser reported that nearly one million copies of sheet music would soon be sold, making "Wabash" a "sensation", the "great hit of the day."
-In a newspaper interview Dresser said, "I can't tell you just how much I have cleared off of the song, but the $50,000 estimate I have seen in some papers is very modest.
-You see I am a publisher as well as a composer and have a big printing house of my own in New York.
+In a newspaper interview for The Indianapolis Star, Dresser said, "I can't tell you just how much I have cleared off of the song, but the $50,000 estimate I have seen in some papers is very modest.
+You see, I am a publisher, as well as a composer, and have a big printing house of my own in New York.
 I also write the words for all my songs, dictate the circumstances and stage settings for their public introductions, write my own ads, and sometimes sing my own songs.
-Now what do you think of that for a monopoly.
-Eh?"
+Now what do you think of that for a monopoly, eh?"
 Dresser earned a substantial income from the song, including royalties through the sale of sheet music.

 The music industry was in a period of transition at the time the song was published as new technologies allowed music to be recorded.
 U.S. copyright laws at the time did not allow music composers to control the distribution of phonograph cylinders or music rolls for player pianos.
 Edison Records paid popular singers like Harry Macdonough to sing the songs and then sold the recordings without paying any royalties to the composer or publisher of the music.
 Dresser joined with other prominent composers to seek a change in U.S. copyright laws.
 In 1902 Dresser met with U.S. senators and the Secretary of State in Washington, D.C.
 He also submitted papers with the U.S. State Department asking for an extension of copyright protection outside the United States, especially in Canada and England.